loopmediagroup/es-alchemy/README.md

 Indices are versioned using a computed hash deduced from their schema.
 So an index named `foo` uses multiple mappings as `foo@HASH` under the hood.
-When updating or deleting a document the document is removed from all old version and updated in the current version as required.
-Empty, old version are removed.
+When updating or deleting a document the document is changed in all version.
+Which index version is active depends on the index alias.

 When the version of an index changes the new index mapping needs to be created.
-Calling `mapping.create` on every initialization should be ok to do.
+Calling `mapping.create` on every initialization should be ok to do this.

 ## Document Signatures